denoland/denokv/README.md

 These crates are used by the `deno_kv` crate in the Deno repository to provide a JavaScript API for interacting with Deno KV.

+The Deno KV Connect protocol used for communication between Deno and a remote KV database is defined in [`/proto/kv-connect.md`](./proto/kv-connect.md).